tidyjava/tidyjava-contents/tidy-coding-mindset.md

 More on this principle on the fantastic [c2 wiki](http://c2.com/xp/DoTheSimplestThingThatCouldPossiblyWork.html).

 # Don't Fight Dragons
 Dragons don't exist, really.
 It's all in your head.
-Whenever you get a feeling that this line of code will keep growing and growing in the future and eventually become unstoppable, take over your codebase, your company, your family and your life... take a break.
+Whenever you get a feeling that a line of code will keep growing and growing in the future, and eventually become unstoppable, take over your codebase, your company, your family and your life... take a break.
 Seriously, go for a walk, take a deep breath, play a game of table soccer.
 As for the line of code... let it grow.
 Remember, ==code for now, not for the future==.
 You're not a mad dragon slayer, fighting imaginary dragons on every corner.
 You're a sneaky hunter, hiding behind a tree, ready to release an arrow in the exact moment